 - Main cities: Stable 4G/5G, perfect for streaming, browsing, and video calls.

-- Transportation: Trains, ferries, and intercity buses have variable coverage; generally good in cities.
+- Transport: Trains, ferries, and intercity buses have variable coverage; generally good in cities.

-To maximize coverage in Thailand, PuraSim uses local networks with the best available infrastructure through local roaming agreements.
+To maximize coverage in Thailand, PuraSim uses the local networks with the best available infrastructure through local roaming agreements.
 This means your eSIM automatically connects to the network with the best signal at all times.

 This is the million-dollar question.
 The short answer: 15-20 GB for 14 days.
 The long answer depends on how you use your phone during the trip.